contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Members should not take photographs of General Authorities, General Officers, or Area Seventies in chapels.

-### 38.8.5 Bible

-English-speaking members should use the Latter-day Saint edition of the King James Version of the Bible.
-This edition includes the Topical Guide; footnotes; excerpts from the Joseph Smith Translation; cross-references to other passages in the Bible and to the Book of Mormon, Doctrine and Covenants, and Pearl of Great Price; and other study aids.
-Although other versions of the Bible may be easier to read, in doctrinal matters, latter-day revelation supports the King James Version in preference to other English translations.

-Spanish-speaking members should use the Latter-day Saint edition of the Reina-Valera Bible.
-This edition includes study aids similar to those in the Latter-day Saint edition in English.

-In many other non-English languages, the Church has approved a non–Latter-day Saint edition of the Bible for use in Church meetings and classes.
-Members should use these editions of the Bible.

-The most reliable way to measure the accuracy of any biblical translation is not by comparing different texts but by comparison with the Book of Mormon and modern-day revelations.

-Printed copies of approved editions of the Bible are available from Church Distribution Services.
-Electronic text and audio recordings of Latter-day Saint editions are also available at [scriptures.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/scriptures).

-### 38.8.6 Book of Mormon

-The Church discourages rewriting the Book of Mormon into familiar or modern English.
-The First Presidency has said:

-“When a sacred text is translated into another language or rewritten into more familiar language, there are substantial risks that this process may introduce doctrinal errors or obscure evidence of its ancient origin.
-To guard against these risks, the First Presidency and Council of the Twelve give close personal supervision to the translation of scriptures from English into other languages and have not authorized efforts to express the doctrinal content of the Book of Mormon in familiar or modern English.
-(These concerns do not pertain to publications by the Church for children.)” (“[Modern-Language Editions of the Book of Mormon Discouraged](https://www.churchofjesuschrist.org/study/ensign/1993/04/news-of-the-church/modern-language-editions-of-the-book-of-mormon-discouraged?lang=eng¶=4#p4),” Ensign, Apr.
-1993, 74).

-### 38.8.7 Businesses
+### 38.8.5 Businesses

 Church meetinghouses and other facilities, Church meetings and classes, and Church websites and social media channels may not be used to promote any business or non-Church entity.

 Lists of Church groups or other information about members may not be given to any business or non-Church entity.
 These include (but are not limited to) those that promote dating, education, and job opportunities.
-See [38.8.31](38-church-policies-and-guidelines.md#38831-privacy-of-members).
+See [38.8.30](38-church-policies-and-guidelines.md#38830-privacy-of-members).

-### 38.8.8 Church Employees
+### 38.8.6 Church Employees

 Church employees are to live and uphold Church standards at all times.
 They must also comply with local employment laws.

-To begin or continue Church employment, members must be worthy of a temple recommend.
+To begin or continue Church employment, members must have a current temple recommend.
 Periodically, representatives of the Church Human Resource Department will contact stake presidents or bishops to verify the temple worthiness of current or potential Church employees.
 Leaders should respond promptly.

-### 38.8.9 Church Magazines
+### 38.8.7 Church Magazines

 The Church magazines include: